 Jing: No, no, no not at all.
 I mean, if you observe the recent legislative yuan tried to, they passed a law about white-collar, white-collar migrant workers, regulations, and if you compare this to other laws, like the one for blue-collar migrants and they are totally different.
 The gap is so huge.
 These people are discriminated by the policy itself, by the law itself.

 These people are the kind of people are what we call the ‘modern slavery’ in Taiwan.
-They don’t have freedom to transfer employer, they have to have lots of debt to before they can come to Taiwan to work (paying brokers).
-Domestic workers have no legal protection and all their rights are very restricted.
+They don’t have the freedom to transfer employer; they have to have lots of debt to before they can come to Taiwan to work (paying brokers).
+Domestic workers have no legal protection, and all their rights are very restricted.

 Q3.
 Would you consider it a form of ‘indentured slavery’?

-Jing: Yes, definitely.
-Yeah, so when the very first time in 2006, or 2005 when Taiwan government tried to discuss about the trafficking issue, and at that moment we were criticising the government.
+Jing: Yes.
+Yeah, so when the very first time in 2006, or 2005 when Taiwan government tried to discuss the trafficking issue, and at that moment we were criticizing the government.

-The policy was government to government organized crime actually.
-This Taiwan government the other migrant government to send these people in this kind of slavery situation, and this is organized crime, definitely.
+The policy was government to government organized crime.
+This Taiwan government the other migrant government to send these people in this kind of slavery situation, and this is organized crime.

 Q4.
 Why did you and other organizations, organize the migrant worker’s referendum?

-So, we are first trying to mention to the society that they are people here, and human beings, and not only to be treated a labour, but be treated as people.
+So, we are first trying to mention to the society that they are people here, and human beings, and not only to be treated labor, but be treated as people.
 They should have the right to voice out about the policies that are related to them.
-On the other we also we want to bring some new point of view to the Taiwan society about what we call ‘citizenship’.
+On the other we also we want to bring some new point of view to the Taiwan society about what we call ‘citizenship.’

 So, this is what we are trying to bring out, not only migrant political rights, voting rights, but also, the point of view of Taiwan’s societies, what should a citizen be and should not be.
 This is our first try actually.

 Q5.
 You have been criticized by people who claim foreigners should have no rights in demanding changes to legislation, what is your response?